-- detect impacts that may occur to key values as a result of horse riding on the pilot wilderness trails within the two-year trial period - define thresholds for implementing management interventions to protect key values from irreversible damage and inform park managers of any threshold triggers - detect whether interventions are successful in ensuring key values are protected from irreversible damage.
+- 1. detect impacts that may occur to key values as a result of horse riding on the pilot wilderness trails within the two-year trial period - 2. define thresholds for implementing management interventions to protect key values from irreversible damage and inform park managers of any threshold triggers - detect whether interventions are successful in ensuring key values are protected from irreversible damage.

-The methods detailed in this document will be used to inform when a threshold has been triggered and when management interventions should cease.
-An evaluation will be undertaken at the end of the trial.
-Monitoring framework for wilderness horse riding trial provides details of factors considered in the development of appropriate methods and the parameters for the development of thresholds and management interventions.
+The methods detailed in this document specifically address aim 1 and will be used to inform when a threshold has been triggered and when management interventions should cease.
+The process applied for aims 2 and 3 are detailed in Monitoring Framework for Wilderness Horse Riding Trial.
+The monitoring framework also provides details of factors considered in the development of appropriate methods and the parameters for the development of thresholds and management interventions.
+Key natural values considered for monitoring are listed in Table 1 of the monitoring framework.
+A full evaluation of the monitoring project will be undertaken at the end of the trial